GSStnb/docs/ref/tools.rst

 .. note::

-    When no drawing tool is active, the default [Left Button] mouse action is to:
+    When no drawing tool is active (mouse pointer |image30| is displayed), the default [Left Button] mouse action is to:
         - Select/deselect one or more entities by clicking on them, or
         - Select multiple entities with a window.
 See **Select Window** below.